M-Othman/Drone-Management-Backend/README.md

 ```
 POST /auth/token
-{ "name": "alice", "type": "admin" }   # type: admin | enduser | drone
+{ "name": "alice", "type": "admin" }
 ```

+Type can be admin, enduser, or drone.
+Some APIs can only be accessed by a certain type.

 Pass the returned token as `Authorization: Bearer <token>` on all subsequent requests.

-Drones are automatically registered in the system on their first token request.